nualagr/readnreviewed/README.md

 ### Non-passive Event Listener
 ![alt text](documentation/readme-images/non-passive-event-listener-error.png "Screenshot of Chrome Developer Tools non-passive-event-listener warnings.")
 <br>
-Chrome Developer Tools console highlighted the above violation, however it relates to non-passive event listeners within the Materialize JavaScript script.
+Chrome Developer Tools console continutes to highlight the above violation.
+It relates to non-passive event listeners within the Materialize JavaScript script.
-Solutions have so far been unsuccessful in solving this issue.
+Solutions attempted have, so far, been unsuccessful in resolving this issue.

 ### Session Cookie Username

 Currently the rudimentary user authentication of the session['user'] cookie using the user's username is used to log users in and out of the site.
-This was a security flaw as it is possible to access someone's account by artifically creating the cookie using an account holder's username.
+This is a security flaw as it is possible to access someone's account by artifically creating the cookie using an account holder's username.
 After reading about user authentication it was decided that this was beyond the scope of this project due to time constraints.

 ### EmailJS Security Concerns